andy-schulz/thekla_outdated/docs/reference/questions/web/TEXT.md

 )
 ````

-save the text for later use.
+Save the text to a variable.

 ```typescript
 const text = await Text.of(element).answerdBy(john)
 ```